-The Government of Montenegro and Ministry of Justice, Report on operations in the administrative field of the Ministry of Justice with the report of the Administration for Execution of Criminal Sanctions for 2011.
+The Government of Montenegro and Ministry of Justice, Report on operations in the administrative field of the Ministry of Justice with the report of the Institution for Execution of Criminal Sanctions for 2011.

-In this context, it was concluded that the "it is unacceptable for the Director of the Administration for Execution of Criminal Sanctions to state that the stay of the execution of sentence of imprisonment has been imposed as a measure to overcome the problems of overpopulation and proved to be a very effective and practical tool."
-Report on operations in the administrative field of the Ministry of Justice with the report of the Administration for Execution of Criminal Sanctions for 2011.
-Ministry of Justice, May 2012, p.
-36.
+In this context, it was concluded that the "it is unacceptable for the Director of the Institution for Execution of Criminal Sanctions to state that the stay of the execution of sentence of imprisonment has been imposed as a measure to overcome the problems of overpopulation and proved to be a very effective and practical tool."
+Report on operations in the administrative field of the Ministry of Justice with the report of the Institution for Execution of Criminal

 Remand Prison in Podgorica is no longer overcrowded, as opposed to the dramatic situation found there by the CPT delegation during their visit in September 2008.
 Similarly, in 2009 the Remand Prison was holding as many as 600 people for an official capacity of 320.
-In the meantime, the capacity was increased to 370 and the number of detainees reduced.
+In the mean-time, the capacity was increased to 370 and the number of detainees reduced.
 On the day of the monitoring visit, on 30 January 2012, Podgorica Remand Prison was accommodating 303 inmates, and on 8 May 2012, four months later, 285 inmates, which indicates the tendency of more rational ordering of detention by the courts.

-On the other hand, in November 2011 with a capacity of 50, Bijelo Polje Remand Prison was accommodating 63 inmates, but by the end of the year this figure was reduced to 43.183
+On the other hand, in November 2011 with a capacity of 50, Bijelo Polje Remand Prison was accommodating 63 inmates, but by the end of the year this figure was reduced to 43.